PranaySoni-56/Gopal-Machinery-AI-Assistant/README.md

 ### Purpose

-The **Gopal Machinery AI Assistant** is a conversational AI chatbot built to support and automate customer interactions for **Gopal Machinery**, a sewing machine sales and repair business operating since **1999** in Sadar Bazaar, Begun, Chittorgarh, Rajasthan.
+The **Gopal Machinery AI Assistant** is a conversational AI chatbot built to support and automate customer interactions for **Gopal Machinery**, a sewing machine sales and repair business operating since **1999**

 ### Problem Statement